Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Evaluation

 \subsection{Diverse Styles and Preferences on Interactions with AI and Robotic Coaches}

-Post-stroke survivors described various styles and preferences to interact with an artificial intelligence (AI) and robotic coach.
+Post-stroke survivors described various styles and preferences to interact with an AI and robotic coach.
 For instance, some post-stroke survivors preferred to have less autonomy of an AI and robotic coach:

-\textit{``I would be able to interact with the robot when it comes to reminding me to start a session, but as I could recall well, I would like to have more autonomy on starting a session”} (PS 2).
-Furthermore, the PS 2 does not think that small talks with an AI and robotic coach \textit{``is necessary”} and prefer to only receive rehabilitation-related information.
+\textit{``I would be able to interact with the robot when it comes to reminding me to start a session, but as I could recall well, I would like to have more autonomy on starting a session''} (PS 2).
+Furthermore, the PS 2 does not think that small talks with an AI and robotic coach \textit{``is necessary''} and prefer to only receive rehabilitation-related information.

 In contrast, other post-stroke survivors preferred to have more active, autonomous behaviors of an AI and robotic coach. \textit{``I liked that the robot would look for me to call me for a session.
-If not, why would I have it?”} (PS 3). \textit{``A person needs to start when it is time”} (PS 4). \textit{``when a person is not active, a robot could come and ask to start a session as if being our boss on rehabilitation session (..) as I notice robot’s intention of reminding is to not skip a session, I would take it seriously and try to follow”} (PS 1). \textit{``having small talks with a system can be more natural and receptive.
-Not just staying there and staring at me’’} (PS 1).
+If not, why would I have it?''} (PS 3). \textit{``A person needs to start when it is time''} (PS 4). \textit{``when a person is not active, a robot could come and ask to start a session as if being our boss on rehabilitation session (..) as I notice robot’s intention of reminding is to not skip a session, I would take it seriously and try to follow''} (PS 1). \textit{``having small talks with a system can be more natural and receptive.
+Not just staying there and staring at me''} (PS 1).

 We also found that an individual, post-stroke survivor can have different preferences of engagement and autonomy on each functionality of the system.
-For instance, PS 4 did not desire small talk with an artificial intelligence (AI) and robotic coach, but he found it interesting and willing to start a session at the request of an approached, AI and robotic coach.
+For instance, PS 4 did not desire small talk with an AI and robotic coach, but he found it interesting and willing to start a session at the request of an approached, AI and robotic coach.

-Similarly, we also observed such diverse preferences of post-stroke survivors about the type of feedback on an exercise.
+Similarly, we also observed diverse preferences of post-stroke survivors about how they would receive different types of feedback on an exercise.
 PS 1 mentioned that presenting different types of information (e.g. visualization, audio, and gestures from the robot) \textit{``does not interfere with each other rather they reinforce}.
-In contrast, P2 commented on his preference “to interpret information separately”.
+In contrast, P2 commented on his preference \textit{``to interpret information separately''}.